chrishavlin/ytgeotools/README.rst

-some tools for analysis of 3d geophysical datasets
+some tools for analysis of 3d geophysical datasets including integration with yt and yt_idv.

 * Free software: MIT license